What switching triggers really mean

-This remains true regardless of category and regardless of focus.
-Every direct-to-consumer brand and every business-to-business brand expects its marketing and brand messages to be persuasive and to somehow change someone’s usage habits, whether that someone is a consumer (business to consumer) or a decision maker (business to business).
-The target market may be different, but the goals are the same: Enter the considered set of choices and create a preference.
+This remains true regardless of category and focus.
+Every brand expects its marketing and brand messages to persuade and change usage habits.
+In fact, it doesn’t matter if someone is a consumer (business to consumer) or a decision maker (business to business).
+The target market may be different, but the goals are the same.
+Enter into the considered set of choices and create preference.
 Own the switching triggers.

 Target audiences don’t like to be wrong

 Consider your own business category as an example.
-I don’t care what category your brand competes in, ask yourself this: “Is the market leader the best product?
-Is the market leader the least expensive?
-Is the market leader the innovator?”
+I don’t care what category your brand competes in, ask yourself this.
+Does the market leader have the best product?
+Also, is the market leader the least expensive?
+Does the market leader call itself an innovator?
 Is your brand loyalty unassailable?

 How to find meaningful switching triggers

 Or you can continue to promise them your brand is a better choice.